Th3OneAndOnly/Sourc/README.md

 ## Testing

 `npm test` runs jest on the project.
-Coverage data is stored in the resulting `coverage` folder.
+If you use `npm run test:cov` instead, coverage data is stored in the resulting `coverage` folder.

 ## Support